-Arm Compiler 5 option Arm Compiler 6 option Description allow_fpreg_for_nonfpdata, no_allow_fpreg_for_nonfpdata -mimplicit-float,- mno-implicit-float [COMMUNITY] Enables or disables the use of VFP and SIMD registers and data transfer instructions for non-VFP and non-SIMD data. apcs=/nointerwork No equivalent.
+Arm Compiler 5 option Arm Compiler 6 option Description allow_fpreg_for_nonfpdata, no_allow_fpreg_for_nonfpdata -mimplicit-float, - mno-implicit-float [COMMUNITY] Enables or disables the use of VFP and SIMD registers and data transfer instructions for non-VFP and non-SIMD data. apcs=/nointerwork No equivalent.
 Disables interworking between A32 and T32 code.
-Interworking is always enabled in Arm Compiler 6. apcs=/ropi apcs=/noropi -fropi -fno-ropi Enables or disables the generation of Read-Only Position- Independent (ROPI) code. apcs=/rwpi apcs=/norwpi -frwpi -fno-rwpi Enables or disables the generation of Read/Write Position- Independent (RWPI) code. arm -marm Targets the A32 instruction set.
+Interworking is always enabled in Arm Compiler 6. apcs=/ropi apcs=/noropi -fropi -fno-ropi Enables or disables the generation of Read-Only Position-Independent (ROPI) code. apcs=/rwpi apcs=/norwpi -frwpi -fno-rwpi Enables or disables the generation of Read/Write Position-Independent (RWPI) code. arm -marm Targets the A32 instruction set.
 The compiler is permitted to generate both A32 and T32 code, but recognizes that A32 code is preferred. arm_only No equivalent.
 Enforces A32 instructions only.
-The compiler does not generate T32 instructions. asm -save-temps Instructs the compiler to generate intermediate assembly files a well as object files. -c -c Performs the compilation step, but not the link step. c90 -xc -std=c90 Enables the compilation of C90 source code. -xc is a positional argument and only affects subsequent input files on the command-line.
+The compiler does not generate T32 instructions. asm -save-temps Instructs the compiler to generate intermediate assembly files as well as object files. bigend -mbig-endian Generates code for big-endian data. -с -c Performs the compilation step, but not the link step. c90 -xc -std=c90 Enables the compilation of C90 source code. -xc is a positional argument and only affects subsequent input files on the command-line.
 It is also only required if the input files do not have the appropriate file extension.